Post Overview: Insider & money-saving tips on how to enjoy New York City on a budget!

 Luckily, unlike other places in the US, New York City is very well connected by public transit and there are a few options.

-If you find yourself needing bikes more often, you can save money by getting a day pass or a 3 day pass instead of buying another single ride each time you dock your bike.
+If you find yourself needing bikes more often, you can save money by getting a day pass for $19 instead of buying another single ride each time you dock your bike.

 These rates are for classic bikes, now Citibike also offers electric bikes which are great if you don’t want to work too hard or work up a sweat.
-Electric bikes can be a little competitive to find and they cost more ($.18 per minute) but they can cruise up to 18 MPH.
+Electric bikes can be a little competitive to find and they cost more ($.26 per minute) but they can cruise up to 18 MPH.
+These are really only cost-effective if you’re a member as it’s at a much lower rate at $0.19 per minute, which still adds up on longer rides!

 You can also buy day or week-long passes which can save money if you find yourself taking multiple rides a day, which are great for visitors in the city as you’ll most likely be sightseeing around the city.